|Lead Scientist||Jason Dunion|

 Mission Plan :

 NOAA 43RF will participate in an EMC 3-D Doppler Winds mission (with options to conduct HRD's Convective Burst and Arc Cloud Modules) into AL92 (Pre-TS Fay).
-The flight called for a rotated figure-4 pattern with an IP just south of a large area of deep convection.
-The leg lengths were to be ~105 nm flown at 12,000 ft altitude and GPS dropsondes would be launched at the IP and at each turn point (6 dropsondes total).
-Additional drops would be made in support of possible HRD modules as well as at storm "center" positions (provided by NHC).
+The flight called for a diamond pattern with an IP south-southwest of the mid-level convection and east of a broad area of low-level vorticity.
+The leg lengths were to be ~150 nm flown at 12,000 ft altitude and GPS dropsondes would be launched at the IP and at each turn point (11 dropsondes total).
+Additional drops would be made during the second half of the diamond pattern at the mid-points between waypoints 6-11 (5 dropsondes total) and at the storm "center" (position provided by NHC).
 Doppler wind analyses will be transmitted off the plane in real-time, if possible.
-The flight track and 10 GPS dropsonde points are shown in Fig. 1.
+The flight track and 17 GPS dropsonde points are shown in Fig. 1.

 a) Synoptic Situation

-On 15 August, AL92 was positioned along the southwest periphery of an elongated deep layer ridge and tracking slowly to the west-northwest (Fig. 2, left).
-Vertical wind shear analyses from UW-CIMSS indicated ~5-20 kt of shear over AL92 (with a strong gradient oriented north to south, with low values over the center; Fig. 2, right), though most of the 15-20 kt values appeared to be associated with an upper-level anticyclone that was developing over the system (Fig. 3, right).
-Figure 3 (right) also indicated that upper-level outflow over AL92 was still somewhat restricted in the SE quadrant and to the south of the system, as well as in the NE quadrant.
-UW/CIMSS relative vorticity analyses indicated that AL92 was associated with broad areas of well-defined low-level (850 mb) and mid-level (500 mb) vorticity (Fig. 4).
+On 14 August, AL92 was positioned south of a deep layer ridge and tracking slowly to the west-northwest (Fig. 2, left).
+Vertical wind shear analyses from UW-CIMSS indicated ~10-15 kt of shear over AL92 (Fig. 2, right) which was being driven by a combination of 15-20 kt low-level easterlies and 20-30 kt upper-level south-southeasterlies (Fig. 3).
+Figure 3 (right) also indicates that upper-level outflow over AL92 was somewhat restricted in the SE quadrant and to the south of the system.
+UW/CIMSS relative vorticity analyses indicate that AL92 was associated with broad areas of strong low-level (850 mb) vorticity and weak mid-level (500 mb) vorticity (Fig. 4).

 Temperature and Moisture